 You can find out more about these careers on the Prospects website.

-Our graduates have taken up roles such as research assistants, support workers, or as a graduate analyst for the Defence Science and Technology Laboratory.
+Our course will prepare you for various stimulating roles, such as working as a research assistant, a support worker or as a graduate analyst for the Defence Science and Technology Laboratory.

 Terms and conditions

 When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and regulations, and our terms and conditions.
 These terms and conditions are provided in two stages: first when we make an offer and second when students who have accepted their offers register to study at the University.
 View our offer terms and conditions and our generic registration terms and conditions (PDF) as a guide as to what to expect.

 Please note: our offer terms and conditions will be available in the September of the calendar year prior to the year in which you begin your studies.
 Our registration terms and conditions will vary to take into account specifics of your course.

 This online prospectus has been prepared and published in advance of the academic year to which it applies.
 The University of Surrey has used its reasonable efforts to ensure that the information is accurate at the time of publishing, but changes (for example to course content or additional costs) may occur given the interval between publishing and commencement of the course.
 It is therefore very important to check this website for any updates before you apply for a course with us.
 Read more.